wohaco/despace/akatsuki.md

 ## Payload
 The payload includes 6 instruments, including 5 cameras for exploring Venus in the [range](rf.md) UV to mid-IR, as well as one instrument for radio transmission:

    - **Infrared 1 μm camera (IR1)** — for shooting thermal radiation emitted by the surface of Venus on the shadow side (range 0.90 — 1.01 µm), which allows you to detect active volcanoes, if they exist.
-The camera also allows you to observe solar near-IR radiation (0.90 µm) reflected from clouds at an average altitude on the solar side of Venus.
+The camera also allows you to observe solar near‑IR radiation (0.90 µm) reflected from clouds at an average altitude on the solar side of Venus.
 A camera with a focal length of 84.2 mm (f/4) and a field of view (FOV) of 12°.
 Detector with a 1024 × 1024 pixel CCD sensor, cooled to 260 K. Due to problems with electronics, it has not been functioning since December 2016.
-[PI](principal_investigator.md) — [Naomoto Iwagami](02_iwagami1.md) (ex.
+[PI](principal_investigator.md) — [Naomoto Iwagami](zz_iwagami1.md) (ex.
 Tokyo Univ.).
    - **Infrared 2 μm camera (IR2)** — to investigate the permeability of low clouds on the shadow side of Venus in relation to the thermal radiation of the surface and near ‑ surface atmosphere (1.74 — 2.32 µm).
 It also detects a range of CO₂ (2.02 µm) on the solar side, which allows to determine the upper boundary of clouds.
 Third, the 1.65 µm filter allows to study the zodiac light during the flight Earth — Venus.
 A camera with a focal length of 84.2 mm (f/4) and FOV of 12°.
 Detector with a 1024 × 1024 pixel CCD sensor, cooled to 65 K. Due to problems with electronics, it has not been functioning since December 2016.
-[PI](principal_investigator.md) — [Takehiko Satoh](02_satoh1.md) (ISAS/JAXA).
+[PI](principal_investigator.md) — [Takehiko Satoh](zz_satoh1.md) (ISAS/JAXA).
    - **Lightning and Airglow Camera (LAC)** — (range 552 — 777 nm).
 Camera with FOV of 16°.
 Detector based on an array of avalanche photodiodes, in the form of a matrix of 8 × 8 pixels.
-[PI](principal_investigator.md) — [Yukihiro Takahashi](02_takahashi1.md) (Hokkaido Univ.).
+[PI](principal_investigator.md) — [Yukihiro Takahashi](zz_takahashi1.md) (Hokkaido Univ.).
    - **Longwave infrared camera (LIR)** — to study the structure of high-altitude clouds at the wavelengths at which they emit heat (range 10 µm).
 Camera with f/1.4, 12° FOV and 0.05° resolution.
 Detector with an uncooled microbolometer matrix with a resolution of 240 × 240 pixels.
-[PI](principal_investigator.md) — [Makoto Taguchi](02_taguchi1.md) (Rikkyo Univ.).
+[PI](principal_investigator.md) — [Makoto Taguchi](zz_taguchi1.md) (Rikkyo Univ.).
    - **Ultra-Stable Oscillator (USO)** — for an experiment in radio illumination.
-[PI](principal_investigator.md) — [Takeshi Imamura](02_imamura1.md) (Tokyo Univ.).
+[PI](principal_investigator.md) — [Takeshi Imamura](zz_imamura1.md) (Tokyo Univ.).
    - **Ultraviolet imager (UVI)** — to study the distribution of certain atmospheric gases, such as sulfur dioxide and an unknown UV absorber (range 283 — 365 nm).
 Camera with FOV of 12°.
 Sensor with a CCD sensor with a resolution of 1024 × 1024 pixels.
-[PI](principal_investigator.md) — [Shigeto Watanabe](02_watanabe1.md) (Hokkaido Information Univ.).
+[PI](principal_investigator.md) — [Shigeto Watanabe](zz_watanabe1.md) (Hokkaido Information Univ.).

 ![](f/project/a/akatsuki/payload01.png)